The most popular Halloween costumes by year may surprise you!

 1998: Ghostface

 “The 1980s saw an uptick in horror franchises and into the ’90s, and Halloween iconography grew bloodier with them, including costumes,” says Bannatyne.
 When Scream 2, the follow-up to horror hit Scream, came out in late 1997, kids everywhere donned serial killer Ghostface costumes on Halloween.
-More than 20 years later, that mask is still just as creepy.
-If you want to give trick-or-treaters a good scare, check out these 15 under $30 Amazon finds that turn your home into a haunted house.
+Despite Ghostface being an urban legend, we have to admit, that mask is still just as creepy.

 1999: Neo